 While Discovery’s church website does not mention tithing at all, nor does their Giving page make any mention of their doctrinal positions regarding giving, stewardship, or tithing, I learned a lot by going to the CMA (Christian & Missionary Alliance) website (their denominational affiliation).

-Long story short, if Discovery aligns with the CMA, to which they donate 10% their own funds, so I’m guessing that they do, then they absolutely believe in some form of mandatory, or at least strongly encouraged/pressured giving to the church.
+Long story short, if Discovery aligns with the CMA, to which they donate 10% their own funds, then they absolutely believe in some form of mandatory, or at least strongly encouraged/pressured giving to the church.